 What are your primary palate preferences?

 Is it possible to make a living as a wine writer today?
 If so, how have you succeeded?
 If not, why not?
-What are the primary challenges you face?
+What are the primary challenges and hurdles you face?

 What would people be surprised to know about you?

 People are surprised that I speak Spanish.
 My father was born and raised in Argentina and I identify closely with Argentina and their culture.
 My husband and I even tango dance!

 What haven’t you done, that you’d like to do?